apoorvadudani/Determining-Factors-Affecting-House-Prices-using-Multivariate-Causal-Regression/README.md

 I apply time-series and causal regression analysis techniques to conduct the analysis using Microsoft Excel, enhanced with the Analysis ToolPak (ATP) add-in.

 I first forecast the price for a house size of 4000 sq. ft., a lot size of 22000 sq. ft., 4 bedrooms, and 5 bathrooms using time-series analysis.
-I define the price forecast equation relating Price, House Size, Lot Size, Bedrooms, and Bathrooms as follows: Intercept+(B18*A25)+(B19*B25)+(B20*C25)+(B21*D25)
+I define the price forecast equation relating Price, House Size, Lot Size, Bedrooms, and Bathrooms as follows: Intercept + (B18 * A25) + (B19 * B25) + (B20 * C25) +(B21 * D25)

 I then build a multivariate causal regression to understand the variables that are important in determining sales prices, with the intent of forecasting prices for different types of houses. choosing this analysis method for the following reasons: